WATCH for our next Germany tour date announcement...

 Day 9

-Start the day in Cologne to visit the awe-inspiring Cologne Cathedral, one of the finest examples of a gothic-style cathedral.
-Onward to Wartburg, home of St. Elizabeth and where Frederick the Wise, Elector of Saxony, “kidnapped” Martin Luther to keep him safe.
+Onward to Wartburg, home of remarkable St. Elizabeth and where Frederick the Wise, Elector of Saxony, “kidnapped” Martin Luther to keep him safe.
 Here, Martin Luther translated the New Testament into German in only 10 months!
 Joseph Smith considered this work the most accurate translation of the Bible.
+This translation caused changes in religion and society that even effect much in our own lives, today.

 Day 10

 Travel into the areas of what was known as East Germany.
-Learn about the struggles of the Latter-day Saints during WWII and the subsequent isolation from the Church within Communist East Germany.
-Visit the city of Meissen, birthplace of Karl G. Maeser.
-Also visit the site where then-Elder Thomas S. Monson blessed East Germany, a place where previous tour members have compared to the Sacred Grove in NY.
-Spend the night in Dresden, once called the “Florence of the North,” to visit the historically significant Frauenkirche.
+Learn about the struggles of the Latter-day Saints during World War II and the subsequent isolation from the Church within Communist-run East Germany.
+We'll stop in Leipzig to visit the grave of Johann Sebastian Bach as well as the Nikolai Kirche where the Peace Protested began, which were part of the downfall of Communist rule.
+Spend the first of two nights in Dresden, once called the “Florence of the North,” where we will visit the historically significant Frauenkirche.

 Day 11